finnoh/coffeeandcode/themes/hugo-serif-theme/content/_index.md

 # Coffee and Code

-Have a cup of coffee and enjoy a coding tutorial or an article about a Data Science project.
+Kick back and relax, while enjoying a cup of coffee.
+We provide the right reading material for you.
-TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT TEXT
+Whether it is a coding tutorial or an article out of data science, we got you covered!